Eight Things to Know Before Your Gulf Shores and Orange Beach Vacation

 2. It's More Than Just a Pretty Beach

 There is much more to this destination than its 32 miles of white beaches, so much so that a single weekend won't be enough time to take it all in.
 But here are a few good starting places: Take a ride on the wild side on a dolphin cruise to see dolphins playing in the waves or alligators in the backwaters.
 For a more intimate encounter with alligators and wildlife from around the world spend some time at Alligator Alley or the Alabama Gulf Coast Zoo.
 For the kids (and the kid in all of us), check out the thrills at Waterville USA, which is both a waterpark and amusement park boasting 17 waterslides, wave pools, lazy river tubing, go-carts, the Cannonball Run Roller Coaster, miniature golf, and more.
 And when you get hungry, try one of the many great local restaurants in the area that serve up the freshest Gulf seafood around.
 It's dinner and a show—the beautiful sunset—as you dine outdoors at Tacky Jacks; enjoy live music, delicious food, and a few drinks with your friends at the Pink Pony Pub; or savor delectable seafood while sipping on a beach-goer favorite, the bushwacker, at the world-famous Flora-Bama Lounge.
-There are even pet-friendly restaurants in the area, so bring along the family dog.

 3. And Yes, the Beach